Transfort

 Since 2014, Transfort has operated a bus rapid transit service, known as MAX, between South Transit Center and Downtown Fort Collins.

+As of March 2020, Transfort is fare-free.
+Fare collection was stopped during the COVID-19 pandemic, and has yet to be resumed.

 Route details

 Note: Some routes may be suspended, operating less frequently, or on reduced span due to the ongoing COVID-19 pandemic.